LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/LiveIntentTips.md

     <img  class="fancyimage" style="width:750px" src="img/liveintent_tips_image_1.png">

-Here’s a sample spreadsheet of the messages extracted from the LiveIntent dashboard.
+Here’s a sample spreadsheet of the messages extracted from the Intent Analyzer dashboard.
 They are all initially labeled as "undefined."
 Manually go through each message and change the label to the name of your intent.

 <img  class="fancyimage" style="width:750px" src="img/liveintent_tips_image_2.png">